polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Summary

 In this exercise, you configured the SAP NetWeaver application servers.
-You started by installing Microsoft ODBC Driver for SQL Server on the s03-di-0 and s03-di-1 Azure VMs.
+You started by installing Visual Studio C++ 2017 Redistributable and Microsoft ODBC Driver for SQL Server on the s03-di-0 and s03-di-1 Azure VMs.
 Next, you used SAP Software Provisioning Manager to install the Primary Application Server (PAS) instance on s03-di-0 and followed with the installation of an Additional Application Server (AAS) instance on s03-di-1.

 ## Lab summary

-In this lab, you stepped through a process of provisioning a highly available, Windows Server 2017-based SAP NetWeaver deployment on Azure, with SAP ABAP stack and SQL Server 2017 as the database tier.
-To provide high-availability of the ABAP SAP Central Services (ASCS) components, you implemented an instance of a Failover Cluster that leveraged a Storage Spaces Direct (S2D) cluster, hosting highly-available shared storage hosting the sapmnt share.
+In this lab, you stepped through a process of provisioning a highly available, Windows Server 2019-based SAP NetWeaver deployment on Azure, with SAP ABAP stack and SQL Server 2019 as the database tier.
+To provide high-availability of the ABAP SAP Central Services (ASCS) components, you implemented an instance of a Failover Cluster that leveraged a highly available Azure File Service-based sapmnt share.
 To provide high-availability of the database tier, you implemented an instance of SQL Server Always-On Availability Group.
-In both cases, you will use a Cloud Witness quorum introduced in Windows Server 2017 Failover Clustering.
+In both cases, you will use a Cloud Witness quorum introduced in Windows Server 2019 Failover Clustering.
 To provide resiliency of the SAP application server instances, you deployed the Primary Application Server (PAS) and an Additional Application Server (AAS) in the same availability set.

 ## After the hands-on lab